 Denim & Co

 Alright, pre-warning: the name’s a little deceiving here.
 For those playing at home, chilly mornings at Denim & Co usually call for something a little more forgiving than the namesake fabric.
 Go stretchy and opt for the Italian hot chocolate layered with dense peanut butter but make sure you grab a spoon–you’ll need it.

 The Colour Nine

 Decisions, decisions, decisions.
 This north side stomping ground isn’t just a killer brunch spot, it also reps a range of specialty hot chocolates guaranteed to send the Easter Bunny into a head spin.
-Indulge in flavours like Jaffa, white choc and raspberry, or a cheeky rocky road-inspired number.
+Indulge in flavours like Turkish delight or a cheeky rocky road-inspired number.

 The Belgian Hot Chocolate at Pourboy Espresso is a serious force to be reckoned with.
 Their Callebaut Chocolate comes accompanied by single origin Venezuelan Criollo couverture just to make sure your impending chocolate apocalypse leaves you weak at the knees.

 Miss Bliss Whole Foods Kitchen

 One for the more adventurous hot chocolate lovers out there, Miss Bliss's classed up version comes infused with French Earl Grey Tea, and topped with a whole slab of the good stuff.
 That's right, you get regular chocolat AND hot chocolate.
 Sign us the hell up.